Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 What CPU vendors are most likely to consider licensing the Flow PPU architecture and why?

-Our vision is for the PPU to be used in all future high-performance CPUs.
-The most likely CPU vendors to license Flow’s PPU are leading-edge CPU companies such as ARM, AMD, Intel, Apple, NVIDIA, Samsung and Qualcomm.
+Our vision is for Flow PPU to be used in all future high-performance CPUs.
+The most likely CPU vendors to license Flow PPU are leading-edge CPU companies such as Arm, AMD, Intel, Apple, NVIDIA, Samsung, and Qualcomm.
 We also see strong potential for hyperscaler companies that use custom CPUs for specific use cases requiring the utmost from CPU performance.
 Most RISC-V CPU companies are successfully developing these types of custom CPUs.

-Why would compute powerhouses like AMD, Apple, ARM, Intel, NVIDIA, and Qualcomm ever consider licensing Flow’s PPU when they have already invested billions in their own designs?
+Why would compute powerhouses like AMD, Apple, ARM, Intel, NVIDIA, and Qualcomm ever consider licensing Flow PPU when they have already invested billions in their own designs?

 These companies are constantly looking for breakthrough technologies to improve their products.
 The technologies used in current multicore CPUs cannot be used to solve the inefficiencies that arise when executing parallel functionalities.
-Flow is developing a unique product with the PPU, one that will enable these computing powerhouses to step into a new era of SuperCPUs.
-The PPU is complementary in nature, benefitting all CPU computations and instruction sets.
-It is usable in independent fitting for all existing fabs, foundries, tools and processes, so PPU fits in easily into their own designs.
+We are developing a unique product with Flow PPU, one that will enable these computing powerhouses to step into a new era of CPU performance.
+Flow PPU is complementary in nature, benefitting all CPU computations and instruction sets.
+It is usable in independent fitting for all existing fabs, foundries, tools, and processes, so Flow PPU fits in easily into their own designs.
 We are now looking to engage with these leading-edge CPU companies to co-develop the future era of CPU computing.
-Parallel portions of code can be expressed as natural parallel statements without concerns about race conditions, deadlocks and synchronizations.
+Parallel portions of code can be expressed as natural parallel statements without concerns about race conditions, deadlocks and synchronization.

 Licensing a core architecture from a new, unknown startup is a BIG ask for a company like Intel (or any other one, for that matter).
 How can Flow assure a potential licensee that the architecture will be around for the foreseeable future?